AkiPraveen/320-notes/README.md

 Taken + Compiled by Akilesh Praveen.

 My notes for cmsc320, mixed in with notes I took from resources online and from other schools.
-None of this material is mine; if I liked how a resource described something, I rewrote it word for word.
+None of this material is mine; if I liked how an external resource taught a subject, I pulled it in as well.
+All references listed in the 'references' section.

 License: MIT